 - We then show how we train horses to work cattle and explain the purpose of this

-- The show is never complete without some of Tom's original songs, performed from the saddle, with guitar in hand and often at speed
+- The show is never complete without some of tom’s original songs, performed from the saddle, with guitar in hand and often at speed

-- At the conclusion of the show, guests are invited to pat and hold any baby animals we have at the time, chat with the team and purchase merchandise including Tom's music which he will personally sign.
+- At the conclusion of the show, guests are invited to pat and hold any baby animals we have at the time, chat with our team and purchase merchandise including Tom’s music which he will personally sign.

 We strongly encourage guests to pre-book online in advance of their visit.
 Shows regularly sell-out, and even more so now there are social distancing requirements in place.
 It also allows us to notify guests if changes to the show occur.